ARMmbed/mbed-os-5-docs/docs/api/drivers/drivers.md

 ### Blocking nature

 For every driver, there is a required blocking API.
 Many drivers also have optional nonblocking APIs.
 The difference between blocking and nonblocking APIs lies in their behavior.
-Blocking APIs block all following tasks until the current task completes.
+Blocking APIs block the current thread until the API call completes.
 Nonblocking APIs, however, don't block execution.
-Instead, nonblocking APIs allow remaining tasks to continue.
+Instead, nonblocking API calls return a structure that indicates the status of the operation started.

 A benefit of blocking APIs is that they can make development easier.
 Nonblocking APIs allow for linear programming and straightforward debugging.
 In some situations, they can also increase speed.